+Hello Crafty Friends!
 For the last few years, I have done a “12 Days of a Beer Christmas” for my husband, gifting him a beer each day for the 12 days leading up to Christmas.
 It is such a fun holiday tradition and the perfect gift for my craft-beer loving husband!
-This year I stepped up my game and created this awesome countdown beer advent calendar!
+This year I stepped up my game and created this awesome DIY beer advent calendar!
 I love how it turned out and plan to use it year to year.

 I have seen lots of beer advent calendars on Pinterest and love the ones that use circular mail tubes.
 After looking into them, I realized they would cost more than I wanted to spend.
 In my search for more affordable round ones, I came across these square mailing tubes on Amazon that were cheaper and came in a bundle of 25 – perfect!
-I know many advent calendars are just 24 days, but I decided to do 25 so there would be one to open on Christmas Day.
+I know many advent calendars are just 24 days, but I decided to do 25 so there would be a box to open on Christmas Day.

 - 6 sheets of 12″x12″ scrapbook paper with a wood pattern

-- Tape runner, double-sided tape or glue
+- Adhesive like a Tape runner, double-sided tape or a gluestick

-- Packing tape
+- Clear Packing tape

 Glue or tape each label to the end of the box that has the tab removed from it.

 The beer advent calendar was finished and I was ready to fill it with beer!!
 It did get heavy once it was full.
-If you think it will be too heavy to lift, you can set it in it’s final spot before filling it.
+If you think it will be too heavy to lift, you can set it in its final spot before filling it.
 I filled it on the floor tipped up and was fine to lift it onto our counter where it would sit for the month of December!